 After learning What is Touch Typing, it’s time to learn about its importance.
 Here are some compelling reasons why Touch Typing is important:

-Speed and efficiency
+Speed and Efficiency

-Touch Typing allows you to type much faster and more efficiently than the hunt-and-peck method.
+Benefits of Touch Typing allow you to type much faster and more efficiently than the hunt-and-peck method.
 With practice, Touch Typists can achieve typing speeds of 50 Words Per Minute (WPM) or more, compared to the significantly slower speeds of those who use the two-fingered approach.
 This increased speed is very important for anyone who needs to create documents, write emails, or perform data entry tasks regularly.
 It means you can complete tasks more quickly, freeing up time for other important activities.

 Your workflow becomes smoother when you can type without looking at the keyboard.
 You can focus entirely on the content you're creating or the task at hand rather than constantly glancing down at the keys.